nextstrain/augur/DEPRECATED.md

 ## `augur.utils.read_strains`

-*Deprecated in December 2023.
+*Deprecated in version 24.0.0 (January 2024).
 Planned for removal March 2024 or after.*

 This is part of a [larger effort](https://github.com/nextstrain/augur/issues/1011) to formalize Augur's Python API.